 Prescription-strength pain relievers are regularly misused.
 The National Survey on Drug Use and Health (NSDUH) reports that in 2016, hydrocodone-containing products were the most regularly abused type of prescription painkillers, as nearly 7 million people in the United States abused one in the prior year.

 Hydrocodone and opioid drugs interact with brain chemistry by binding to opioid receptors in the brain, which helps to block pain sensations.
 But they also increase levels of dopamine, which serves to enhance feelings of pleasure and makes these drugs a target for misuse.

 Opioids are highly addictive.
 In 2015, more than 2 million Americans struggled with opioid addiction.

 Due to the number of side effects related to hydrocodone, it is often desirable to come up with an alternative for managing pain and suppressing cough.
-A multitude of over-the-counter products are marketed for these purposes.
-Some level of pain can also be controlled through natural methods.
+A multitude of over-the-counter products is marketed for these purposes.
+Some levels of pain can also be controlled through natural methods.

 If you are already taking hydrocodone or an opioid drug, talk to a medical professional about weaning off it safely before stopping it suddenly.
 Pain management is something that should be discussed with your doctor to ensure the chosen methods will be safe and effective.

 In general, there are two main forms of OTC pain relievers: those containing acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs).
 Acetaminophen is found in the brand-name drug Tylenol, which comes in a variety of formulations, strengths, and products designed to control pain.